EliGurarie/EliGurarie.github.io/_pages/labmembers.md

 modeling, policy, and public outreach for the projects I am involved with.

-**Graduate Research Topic**
-Examining the impacts of selective predation by wolves on the spread of chronic wasting disease (CWD) in white-tailed deer in the western Great Lakes Region by developing and analyzing a spatially explicit, predator-prey-disease model informed by monitoring and behavioral data on deer and wolves, including human interventions (e.g., harvest).
+**Graduate Research Topic** Examining the impacts of selective predation by wolves on the spread of chronic wasting disease (CWD) in white-tailed deer in the western Great Lakes Region by developing and analyzing a spatially explicit, predator-prey-disease model informed by monitoring and behavioral data on deer and wolves, including human interventions (e.g., harvest).

-**Favorite Quote**
-"Now I understand that one of the important reasons for going to college and getting an education is to learn that the things you\'ve believed in all your life aren\'t true, and that nothing is what it appears to be."
-― Daniel Keyes, Flowers for Algernon
+**Favorite Quote** "Now I understand that one of the important reasons for going to college and getting an education is to learn that the things you've believed in all your life aren't true, and that nothing is what it appears to be." ― Daniel Keyes, Flowers for Algernon

 ## Sydney Opel

 Sydney is a Master's student with an interest in carnivore conservation and ecology.
 Her goal is to seek a better understanding of movement, behavior and trophic interactions of carnivores to aid in the protection and conservation of carnivores in their native habitats.

 ## Anna Brose

 Anna is a communications and program manager for the [Fate of the Caribou Project](fateofthecaribou.esf.edu).
 Anna grew up alongside caribou in Alaska before receiving a bachelor's in Wildlife Biology at Colorado State University.
 With extensive field experience across the United States, she has worked for several state and federal agencies in various wildlife research positions.
 She completed her Master's in Wildlife Ecology at the University of Wisconsin - Madison in 2021, where she studied elk habitat use in northern Wisconsin.
 Anna is a self-taught science communicator and illustrator, and is a wildlife artist on the side.